ostis-ai/sc-machine/docs/scs/scs.md

 ### **What SCs-code level is recommended to use?**

 The first levels of SCs-code have minimal syntax, so it is simple to handle sc.s-text of these levels.
-But last levels of SCs-code allow you to make sc.s-text it more compact, but these levels of SCs-code have more complicated syntax.
+But the last levels of SCs-code allow you to make sc.s-text more compact, but these levels of SCs-code have more complicated syntax.

 ### **Can I combine different levels in one SCs file?**